pay007/bank-account-kata/README.md

 # Assumption and scope

 This implementation is based on following assumption:
- - The bank account is creation is out of this scope and we are only using accountID passed as parameter by client
+ - The bank account is created by another service and we are only using accountID passed as parameter by client

- - Only 2 operations are supported
+ - Only 2 operations are supported yet
      - DEPOSIT to increase account balance
      - WITHDRAWAL to decrease account balance